ianhussey/replicability-of-item-dropping/data/readme.md

 The AIID dataset is released under a Creative Commons Zero license (CCO; public domain, see https://creativecommons.org/publicdomain/zero/1.0/).
 This means that you can copy, modify, distribute and perform the work, even for commercial purposes, all without asking permission.

+## TODO

+- simulation needs development. i think i have code for this elsewhere?
+- plot faceted histograms of the distribution of factor loadings per scale for each dataset.
+- in aiid analysis, whats the difference between analysis and analysis_cv?